NLnetLabs/unbound-manual/source/topics/serve-stale.rst

 This will allow Unbound to:

 - prioritize (expired) cached replies,
-- keep the cache fairly up-to-date,
+- keep the cache fairly up-to-date, and
 - in the likelihood that an expired record needs to be served (e.g., rare query, issue with upstream resolving), make sure that the record is not older than the specified limit.

 RFC 8767
 --------

 Starting with version 1.11.0, Unbound supports serving expired records following the RFC guidelines.
 The RFC behavior is mainly focused on returning expired answers as fallback for normal resolution.
 The option to control that is ``serve-expired-client-timeout`` and setting it to a value greater than 0 enables the RFC behavior.

 With the value set, Unbound has a limit on how much time it can spend resolving a client query.
 When that limit is passed, Unbound pauses resolution and checks